puyuan/puyuan.github.io/_drafts/converting-timestamp-in-fluentd.md

 </match>

 {% endhighlight %}

-First you parse the json while ignoring the time_key.
-Then divide the time_key field by 1000, and lastly run the parser plugin again to set the time key.
+1. First you parse the json while ignoring the time_key.
+2. Divide the time_key field by 1000
+3. Run the parser plugin again to set the time key.
+This is required for time_key to be recognized.

 I think this is a long-winded hack, hopefully it can be improved in future versions.